B&H Photo: Philanthropy

-B&H and its employees have been active supporters of organizations dedicated to bringing photography and videography to broader audiences.
 In 2018, B&H sponsored Bushwick Stories, a documentary workshop for young storytellers created by the Bushwick Film Festival.
 For many years, B&H has sponsored NYC Salt, a program that offers intensive photography training to NYC high school students.
 B&H also sponsors programs and fellowships at BRIC, the largest presenter of free cultural programming in Brooklyn.
-B&H has worked with partners including Intel to donate tech equipment to NYC public school classrooms.
+B&H has worked with partners, including Intel, to donate tech equipment to NYC public school classrooms.

 During the COVID-19 pandemic, B&H organized "Days of Appreciation" for health care workers at Lenox Hill Hospital and other NYC hospitals.

 Controversies

-In October 2007, it was announced that B&H Photo agreed to pay US$4.3 million to settle allegations that it discriminated against Hispanic workers, while not admitting any wrongdoing.
+In October 2007, it was reported that B&H Photo agreed to a US$4.3 million settlement in response to claims of discrimination against Hispanic workers, without admitting any wrongdoing.